Greek Civil War: End of the war: 1949

 The insurgents were demoralised by the bitter split between Stalin and Tito.
 In June 1948, the Soviet Union and its satellites broke off relations with Tito.
 In one of the meetings held in the Kremlin with Yugoslav representatives, during the Soviet-Yugoslav crisis, Stalin stated his unqualified opposition to the "Greek uprising".
-Stalin explained to the Yugoslav delegation that the situation in Greece has always been different from the one in Yugoslavia because the US and Britain would "never permit [Greece] to break off their lines of communication in the Mediterranean".
+Stalin explained to the Yugoslav delegation that the situation in Greece had always been different from the one in Yugoslavia because the US and Britain would "never permit [Greece] to break off their lines of communication in the Mediterranean".
 (Stalin used the word svernut, Russian for "fold up", to express what the Greek Communists should do.)
+Churchill and Stalin had agreed in 1944 that Greece would be in the British zone of influence and Romania in the Soviet zone of influence.

 Yugoslavia had been the Greek Communists' main supporter from the years of the occupation.
 The KKE thus had to choose between its loyalty to the Soviet Union and its relations with its closest ally.
 After some internal conflict, the great majority, led by party secretary Nikolaos Zachariadis, chose to follow the Soviet Union.
-In January 1949, Vafiadis himself was accused of "Titoism" and removed from his political and military positions, to be replaced by Zachariadis.
+In January 1949, Vafiadis was removed from his political and military positions, to be replaced by Zachariadis.

 After a year of increasing acrimony, Tito closed the Yugoslav border to the DSE in July 1949, and disbanded its camps inside Yugoslavia.
 The DSE was still able to use Albanian border territories, a poor alternative.
 Within the KKE, the split with Tito also sparked a witch hunt for "Titoites" that demoralised and disorganised the ranks of the DSE and sapped support for the KKE in urban areas.

 In summer 1948, DSE Division III in the Peloponnese suffered a huge defeat.
 Lacking ammunition support from DSE headquarters and having failed to capture government ammunition depots at Zacharo in the western Peloponnese, its 20,000 fighters were doomed.
 The majority (including the commander of the Division, Vangelis Rogakos) were killed in battle with nearly 80,000 National Army troops.
 The National Army's strategic plan, codenamed "Peristera" (the Greek word for "dove (bird)"), was successful.
 A number of other civilians were sent to prison camps for helping Communists.
 The Peloponnese was now governed by paramilitary groups fighting alongside the National Army.
 To terrify urban areas assisting DSE's III Division, the forces decapitated a number of dead fighters and placed them in central squares.
 Following defeat in southern Greece, the DSE continued to operate in northern Greece and some islands, but it was a greatly weakened force facing significant obstacles both politically and militarily.